-The mission of the Exercise Science Department is to provide a scientific background, which promotes critical thinking as it relates to health, wellness and the attainment of human potential.
+The mission of the Exercise Science Department is to provide a scientific background which promotes critical thinking as it relates to health, wellness and the attainment of human potential.
 The scientific process and clear articulation of ideas are introduced through a curriculum that investigates the impact of physical activity on the quantity and quality of life.

 The primary goals of the Exercise Science Department are to:

-Develop students' abilities to communicate effectively through discussion, written work, and oral presentation;
+Communicate effectively through discussion, written work, and oral presentation;

-Develop students' abilities to assess, analyze, and evaluate from observation and sound data collection;
+Demonstrate ability to assess, analyze, and evaluate from observation and sound data collection;

-Prepare students for further study within and outside the field of exercise science.
+Complete a successful transition to advanced study within and outside the field of exercise science.